guxtavow/guxtavow/README.md

 * I am an intern at Sebrae - São Paulo;
 * I have several certificates in various languages, some of them from FIAP and IFSUL;
 * At the moment, i have an intermediary english level **(B2)**;
-* The languages I have the most proficiency in are: Python and Javascript (Node.js, React).
+* The languages I have the most proficiency are: Python and Javascript (Node.js, React).

 # LINKEDIN